jdimauro/witch-lights/README.md

 If there's one NeoPixel strip touching the enclosure, print a lid with 1 holes.
 And if there are two strips touching (like the middle enclosure in the above diagram), print a lid with 2 holes.

-The rule of thumb is, print a lid with the same number of holes as the number of NeoPixels this enclosure needs to interface with.
+The rule of thumb is, **print a lid with the same number of holes as the number of NeoPixels this enclosure needs to interface with**.

 ### Printing Arduino Mount